msobanjo/courseware/topics/terraform/modules/resources/README.md

 #### for_each

-The default behaviour of a resource block is that it only creates a single infrastructure object.

-There may be a case where you would require multiple similar resources, then there are two options of how to implement it:
-- **for_each**
-- **count**

 **for_each** requires either a **map** or a **set** of string arguments.

 For every provided argument an infrastructure object will be created.

-Each infrastructure object is distinct, what this entails is that every object is created, updated, destroyed separately when the configuration is applied.
+Each infrastructure object is *distinct*, what this entails is that every object is *created*, *updated*, *deleted* separately when the configuration is applied.

 <details>